Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water

 In at least 50% of the apartments I've lived in, there's been something less than desirable about the showerhead.
-Because I'm tallish, usually the problem was a showerhead that was too low.
-But I've also had one that was too close to the wall so that I couldn't use my hanging wire shelf for shampoo, etc. And now I have a handheld shower head with no holder––very frustrating!
+Because I'm relatively tall, a lot of the showerheads have been slightly too low.
+I've also had a showerhead that was too close to the wall so that I couldn't use my hanging wire shelf for shampoo, etc. Now, I have a handheld shower head with no holder––very frustrating!

-If you are in that situation too, here are some ways you can perfect the location of your showerheads, no matter how many there are or how picky the person you're living with.
+If you've found yourself in a similar situation, here are some ways you can perfect the location of your showerhead, no matter how many showerheads there are, or how picky the person you're living with is.

 A showerhead has three main pieces: the head itself, a shower arm, and a round flange that hides the hole in the wall.